 Breakfast is at 8am Pacific Time/9am Mountain Time at the Red Dog Saloon.
 Jase makes us breakfast and sandwiches for lunch.
 Then gives me feedback on my route.
 Jane has a Red Dog Saloon sticker for each of us.

 Ben shares an observation with me.
 He says that Brian and I are people who like to solve problems.
 This kind of trip offers us ample opportunities to do so since there is much unpredictability.
 He doesn’t particularly enjoy solving problems, but wants to push himself occasionally to do new things.
+This is a trip he would never do without us.

 We leave the canyon for rolling hills with more cows.
 After an unsuccessful detour to find a hot spring, we camp in a grassy meadow with a few aspen trees lining a creek.
 One of Ben’s tent poles is broken, so he’s securing his tent to trees with rope.
 There’s a lot of dead wood around, so gathering firewood tonight is easy.
 Croaking frogs provide us extra company for the night.